Alan Kernaghan

-Club career
+Playing career

 Born in Otley, West Yorkshire, England, Kernaghan moved with his family to Bangor, County Down at the age of four.
 He represented Northern Ireland at schoolboy level and the Republic of Ireland at senior level.
 He began his playing career as an apprentice at Middlesbrough, and went on to make 212 appearances during an eight-year period, scoring 16 goals.

 In September 1993, Kernaghan was signed for Manchester City by then-boss Brian Horton.
 He went on loan to various clubs—Bolton Wanderers in 1994, Bradford City in 1996, and then to St Johnstone in 1997.
 The Saints signed him on a permanent deal just before the end of the year, after he was given a free transfer from Manchester City.
 He enjoyed four years at McDiarmid Park, making 60 league appearances and scoring five goals.

 Kernaghan then joined Brechin City, but he made only three competitive appearances for the club.
 He then moved to Clyde, where he started as a player but was promoted to a player/manager role in the 2003–04 season.
 He guided Clyde to a second-placed finish in the First Division, behind Inverness Caley Thistle, a division which they led for the majority of the season.
 Kernaghan made 63 appearances for Clyde as a player, scoring three goals.

 Kernaghan's next move was to Livingston as assistant manager to Allan Preston.
 He was on a player/assistant manager role at the club, making four first team appearances for Livingston, but he was sacked along with Preston after a poor run of results.
 Kernaghan next moved to Falkirk, where he took up a player/coach role.
-He made nine appearances for the Bairns but left the club on 2 September 2005.